reyccodes/portfolio/docs/projects.md

     Over the summer, I got to learn how to conduct orbit modelling and wrote a Python program to generate a script to feed into NASA's GMAT to simulate over 1,000 satellites in low-Earth orbit (LEO).
 This is simulating a Walker Constellation.

     ![1k+ satellites in GMAT](megaconstellation.png)

+???+ note "OrderBot"
+    For 6.421, I built a robot that could prepare foods from a human order given a list of random ingredients from a known set of ingredients.

 ### Libraries